cyberthal/treefactor-docs/Doc/Customization.md

 Unintended folding is a general problem for Emacs outline-manipulation commands.
 If anticipated, it is easily avoided.
 Otherwise, one can wind up mistakenly deleting important information because it was a folded descendant of an unwanted heading.
 Like any power tool, an outline permits more powerful mistakes.
 Always use a git repo to ensure that mistakes are recoverable.

-Aliasing the "tro" prefix
+Aliasing the "treefactor" prefix
 ===

+An alias creates an additional name for a command.
+Treefactor commands are prefixed with "treefactor".
+This prefix is 10 characters long, which can be inconvenient to type repeatedly.

+Treefactor lets you easily alias a shorter prefix.
+Customize "Treefactor use alias prefixes" to t.
+The default for the first alias is "tro", which is a phonetic misspelling of "throw".

-Treefactor commands are prefixed with "tro".
-You can change this prefix to something more convenient.
-Customize "Tro use alias prefixes" to t.
-Change "Tro alias prefix" from the default value, "leo", to your preference.
-Do not set it to "tro", as that will cause a loop when the package is loaded.
+Do not set an alias to "treefactor", as that will cause a loop when the package is loaded.

 Recommended keybindings for speed
 ====

-By putting the following commands on convenient keys, you can refile without thinking about it.
+By binding the following commands to convenient keychords, you can refile without thinking about it:

 ~~~
-(global-set-key (kbd "H-f") 'tro-refile)
+(global-set-key (kbd "H-f") 'treefactor-refile)
-(global-set-key (kbd "H-g") 'tro-refile-up)
+(global-set-key (kbd "H-g") 'treefactor-refile-up)
-(global-set-key (kbd "C-c k") 'tro-delete-this-buffer-and-file)
+(global-set-key (kbd "C-c k") 'treefactor-delete-this-buffer-and-file)
-(global-set-key (kbd "C-c l") 'tro-org-store-link-fold-drawer)
+(global-set-key (kbd "C-c l") 'treefactor-org-store-link-fold-drawer)
 (global-set-key (kbd "H-a") 'other-window)
 (global-set-key (kbd "H-w") 'outline-up-heading)
 (global-set-key (kbd "H-e") 'outline-previous-visible-heading)